 rotates the state by a phase $\theta$ in local phase subspaces in either clockwise-clockwise ($+$) or clockwise-counterclockwise ($-$) directions.
 The related Hamiltonian is $H_{\pm}= \hat{N}_{A} \pm \hat{N}_{B}$.
 The optimal entanglement witness is in this case

 Entanglement is always detected for clockwise-counterclockwise ($-$) phase shifts, but not for clockwise-clockwise ($+$) as it is just a global phase shift.
-Figure \ref{F3a} shows contour plots of optimal entanglement $E_{Q}$ for different values of squeezing.
-Notably, the detection of entanglement does not depend on the phase of the input squeezed states as $E_{Q}$ is invariant under change of sign of the squeezing parameters $r_{A/B}$.
-The detected entanglement is maximum for $r_A=r_{B}$ (dashed line along the diagonal in Figure \ref{F3a}) being $E_{Q}=2 \cosh^{2}(2 r_{A})$.
+Figure \ref{F3a} shows contour plots of the entanglement witness $E_{Q}$ for different values of squeezing.
+Notably, the detection of entanglement does not depend on the sign of the input squeezed states as $E_{Q}$ is invariant under change of sign of the squeezing parameters $r_{A/B}$.
+The detected entanglement witness is maximum for $r_A=|r_{B}|$ (dashed line along the diagonal in Figure \ref{F3a}) being $E_{Q}=2 \cosh^{2}(2 r_{A})$.

 One can wonder if the Fisher information in Equation \eqref{Ent1} reaches the QFI in this case.
 While measuring the joint probability distribution in the $(x_1,x_2)-$plane was enough to obtain the maximal value of the FI and saturates the QFI for the displacement estimation, here the situation is a bit more complicated.
 For simplicity, we consider the case $r_A=r_{B}$ in what follows.
-The FI can be optimized by finding the set of angles ($\phi_A, \phi_B$) of the measurement outcomes $\xi_A = \cos \phi_A x_A - \sin \phi_A p_A$, $\xi_B = \cos \phi_B x_B - \sin \phi_B p_B$ for which the joint probability distribution $P(\xi_A, \xi_B|\theta)$ leads to the best value of the FI (see Appendix \ref{app:choice_quadra}).
+The FI can be optimized by finding the set of angles ($\phi_A, \phi_B$) of the measurement outcomes $\xi_A = \cos \phi_A x_A - \sin \phi_A p_A$, $\xi_B = \cos \phi_B x_B - \sin \phi_B p_B$ for which the joint probability distribution $P(\xi_A, \xi_B|\theta)$ leads to the best value of the FI (see the Supplemental Material).
 However, we find that such local rotations are not enough to saturate the QFI, and that only a mixing of modes $A$ and $B$ before the homodyne detectors can lead to a saturation of the QFI.
 It is indeed possible to prove that a non-local rotation of $-\pi/4$ between modes $A$ and $B$ and measuring the joint probability distribution $\mathcal{P}(x^{\prime}_A,p^{\prime}_B|\theta)$, with $x^{\prime}_A = (x_A - x_B)/\sqrt2$ and $p^{\prime}_B = (p_A + p_B)/\sqrt2$ is needed to saturate the QFI.